-Landscape metal prints are one of the most popular mediums available to display landscape and nature photography, for a striking addition to your home décor with a contemporary look that adds beauty and interest to your walls in lieu of a traditional framed paper print behind glass.
+Metal prints are one of the most popular mediums available to display landscape photography, for a striking addition to your home décor with a contemporary look that adds beauty and interest to your walls in lieu of a traditional framed paper print behind glass.

 It is important to know that there is more than one type of metal print, each with their own features and benefits, depending on the room in which you intend to hang the photograph.